Computer Servers Custom Built or Bought from Vendor to Specification

 h.265 High Efficiency Video Coding (HEVC)

 The predecessor to h.264 that allows for higher quality 4k recordings and a more efficient compression that allows for higher quality recordings that take up less data space.
-Thus allowing for a longer retention period before the footage has to overwritten.
+Allowing for a longer retention period before the footage has to overwritten.

 Pan Tilt Zoom (PTZ) Cameras